githubtraining/innersource-theory/docs/teams/lens_1_culture.md

 **Preparation:** _(Time: ~10 minutes)_

-1. Separate into small groups and discuss cultural resistance or limitations within your organization.
+1. Separate into small groups and discuss cultural resistance or limitations within your organization and more specifically, your team.

 **Present:** _(Time: ~10 minutes)_
 2. Report back to the collective group via a nominated group representative.